How to Get the New Dewy Dumpling Glow

 But my skin doesn’t ever have time to get dull because every five minutes I’m doing something to change it up.
 I steam, I LED mask, I massage, I jade roll my face, I do Clear and Brilliant laser.
 I also do Higher Dose because I am all about steaming and sweating.
 I have the at-home wrap.
 I do it all, that’s just because I am extra.
 I’m constantly exfoliating like there’s no tomorrow.

 There are a few products I like right now too.
 I like Summer Fridays Jet Lag mask.
-I use the Ole Henrikson Instant Transformation Peel twice a week.
+I use the Ole Henrikson Instant Transformation Lemon Facial Peel twice a week.
 I also use Herbivore’s Brightening Mask.
 The Natura Bisse Cleansing Mask, I’ve been using for ten years.

 I’m obsessed with Cle de Peau Beaute’s Synactif face cleanser.
 It’s like $100 for the bar of soap.
 I swear it’s like a face lift.
 I keep it in the little container.
 I use a face oil from Tulura during the day, and at night, I’ll use Biossance Squalane and Vitamin C Face Oil.
 It looks like your skin just took a drink of water (even though I don’t drink any).